PricingFrontier/py-pricer/scope.md

 3. Install the library with UV: `uv pip install py-pricer`
 4. Initialize the project structure with example: `python -m py_pricer.initializer`
 5. Run the Streamlit app to see the example in action: `python run_app.py`
-6. Run the API server to enable programmatic access: `python run_api.py`
+6. Run the API server to enable programmatic access: `python -m api.run_api`
-7. Test the API to understand its functionality: `python test_api.py`
+7. Test the API to understand its functionality: `python -m api.test_api`
 8. Customize the example by editing files in the `algorithms` folder:
    - Replacing sample data in `algorithms/data/`
    - Modifying rating tables in `algorithms/rating/tables/`